 Functional textiles are continuously developing

 New developments in polymers and additives enable a wide number of properties and functions to be imparted to textiles.
 Technical textiles, which are primarily functional, are produced for the agricultural, automotive, protective and sports clothing, domestic and industrial sectors, amongst others.
 Smart textiles feature properties that are either esthetic or functional.
 They can light up or change color, for example.

 The numerous functions that can now be incorporated in textiles include enhancement and measurement of athletic performance, heart monitoring, regulation of body temperature, and protection of the wearer against environmental hazards such as radiation.

 Polymers are not inherently resistant to UV light.
 Absorption of radiation by any component in the synthetic fiber system can ultimately lead to degradation.

-Additives can prevent or inhibit the absorption of radiation and counteract degradation.
-They are therefore essential to synthetic fibers, especially those intended for outdoor applications such as synthetic turf and awnings as well as for indoor items that are exposed to light through windows, for example carpeting.
+Fiber additives can prevent or inhibit the absorption of radiation and counteract degradation.
+They are therefore essential to synthetic fibers in the textile industry, especially those intended for outdoor applications such as synthetic turf and awnings as well as for indoor items that are exposed to light through windows, for example carpeting.